 - Certified Athletic Trainer (ATC)

-- Board Certified Orthopedic Specialist (OCS) – in process
+- Board Certified Orthopedic Specialist (OCS)

 When Scott isn’t working or studying for his Board Certification in Orthopedics, you’ll find him hiking, camping and spending time with his friends.